A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization: Numerical Experiments

-\item[(o)] Also defined on the unit cube, this case features a uniform inflow of $\bm{u} = (0,1,0)^{\mathrm{T}}$ across the entire bottom face ($\bm{x}_2=0$).
-A mass-conserving parabolic velocity profile is enforced at a circular outlet centered on the top face ($\bm{x}_2=1$).
-The remaining boundaries are no-slip walls.
+\item[(o)] \emph{Diffuser.} On the same cubic domain, a uniform inflow $\bm{u}_{\bm{\theta}}=(0,1,0)^{\top}$ is prescribed on the entire bottom face $\{x_2=0\}$.
+A mass-conserving parabolic outflow profile is imposed on a circular outlet centered on the top face $\{x_2=1\}$, while all remaining faces are no–slip walls. \end{itemize}